-The program actions strengthen and develop supply chains and makes them sustainable value chains in the long term.
+The programme actions strengthen and develop supply chains and makes them sustainable value chains in the long-term.
 This strategic axis targets households producing food (farmers, livestock owners, processors) and all actors in the supply chain.

 3. Enhance food access

 The interventions target the capacity of households and their members to generate monetary revenues enhancing their food access.
-For the whole of economically active households, the F4F program enhances and safeguards revenues.
+For the whole of economically active households, the F4F programme enhances and safeguards revenues.

 4. Enhance nutrition and hygiene

 The F4F programme ensure the nutritional value of food, in particular for pregnant or nursing women and for children with less than 5 years, as well as the hygiene conditions.
 This domain includes training activities, enhancing nutritional value of available and accessible food and understanding the principles of a safe and healthy diet.

 Studies have confirmed that this is one of the axes with the most impact.
 By enhancing women’s participation in the governance of the local food system, this allows the access to sufficient food for all the household members.